-Net income attributable to CBI increased to \$877.0 million for First Quarter 2025 from \$135.9 million for First Quarter 2024.
-This increase of \$741.1 million is largely attributable to the (i) favorable impact from Canopy-related activities, (ii) the First Quarter 2025 improvements within the Beer segment driven by shipment volume growth and the successful execution of cost savings initiatives, and (iii) the lower provision from income taxes, partially offset by the decline in performance within the Wine and Spirits segment.
+Net income (loss) attributable to CBI increased/decreased to \$877.0 million/(\$322.0) million for First Quarter/Six Months 2025 from \$135.9 million/\$825.9 million for First Quarter/Six Months 2024.
+This increase/decrease of \$741.1 million/\$1,147.9 million is largely attributable to the Wine and Spirits goodwill impairment, partially offset by (i) the favorable impact from Canopy-related activities, (ii) the First Quarter benefit from income taxes, and (iii) Six Months 2025 improvements within the Beer segment driven by shipment volume growth and the successful execution of cost savings initiatives, and (iv) the lower provision from income taxes, partially offset by the decline in performance within the Wine and Spirits segment, initiatives.